-After a difficult year of delays, strikes and cancellations, it’s been announced that train fares throughout the United Kingdom will rise by an average of 3.4%.
+After a difficult year of delays, rail strikes and cancellations, it’s been announced that train fares throughout the United Kingdom will rise by an average of 3.4%.
 This is the largest price increase in five years, and has understandably been met with criticism all over the country as many people’s wages remain stagnant despite inflation.
 With everything going on, passenger satisfaction with British trains has been low before the price increase was announced, and many, who rely on trains for their daily commutes, feel hopeless and unheard.

 Rising Rail Fares Amidst Passenger Dissatisfaction

 At 3.4 percent, fare prices have been increasing at a higher rate than many people’s salaries which will make travelling even more difficult when inflation has already made essentials, such as food, energy and fuel even more expensive.
 In London, it’s estimated that commuters will face nearly a £300 price jump per annum.
 A twelve-month season pass from Swindon to London Paddington will rise 3.6 percent in price to £8,740.